groonga/groonga-command/README.md

 ## Description

-Groonga-command is a library that represents [groonga](http://groonga.org/)'s command.
-You can write a program that handle groonga's command by using groonga-command.
+Groonga-command is a library that represents [Groonga](http://groonga.org/)'s command.
+You can write a program that handle Groonga's command by using groonga-command.

 ## Install